alexarchambault/argonaut-shapeless/doc/README.md

 [Typelevel](http://typelevel.org/), and as such endorses its [Code of Conduct](http://typelevel.org/conduct.html).

-It is one of the very first projects to have used of `Lazy` from shapeless 2.1, which made type class derivation with implicits much more robust.
+It is one of the very first projects to have used `Lazy` from shapeless 2.1, which made type class derivation with implicits much more robust.

 ## Usage